systers/vms/reporting_guidelines.md

 If you believe someone is violating the code of conduct we ask that you report it to Systers by emailing systers.keeper@gmail.com.

-**All reports will be kept confidential.** In some cases we may determine that a public statement will need to be made.
+**All reports will be kept confidential.** In some cases, we may determine that a public statement will need to be made.
 If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

-If you believe anyone is in physical danger, please notify appropriate emergency services first.
+If you believe anyone is in physical danger, please notify the appropriate emergency services first.
 If you are unsure what service or agency is appropriate to contact, include this in your report and we will attempt to notify them.

 In your report please include: